Frequently Asked Questions: Towpath Resurfacing Project

 Will the whole towpath be resurfaced?

-Following an engineering study done in 2016 with the assistance of the Allegheny Trail Alliance (ATA), 80 miles of the towpath were identified as urgently in need of rehabilitation.
-The Park will continue to repair and maintain other sections of the towpath, as needed.
+Following an engineering study done in 2016 with the assistance of the Allegheny Trail Alliance (ATA), 80 miles of the towpath were identified as urgently needing rehabilitation.
+The Park will continue to repair and maintain other sections of the towpath as needed.

 Which sections of the towpath have been identified for rehabilitation?

 Phase 1 (completed in 2019): Mile 30.8 (Edwards Ferry) to Mile 35.5 (Whites Ferry); Mile 54 (Brunswick Family Campground) to Mile 72.8 (Lock 38/Shepherdstown Bridge)